Language selection

 Cooperation

-Through a variety of initiatives, Canada supports work in China on the rule of law, women and children, peaceful pluralism and respect for diversity.
+Through a variety of initiatives, Canada supports work in China on women and children, peaceful pluralism, respect for diversity, climate change, biodiversity loss, and global health.
 We are also actively promoting international norms and values.
-The Canada Fund for Local Initiatives provides small grants for projects across China that address environmental sustainability, good governance, civil society development and rights protection for disadvantaged groups.
+The Canada Fund for Local Initiatives provides small grants for projects across China that address environmental sustainability, good governance, civil society development, and rights protection for disadvantaged groups.

 Our connections

-Strong people-to-people ties link Canada and China: over 1.8 million Canadian residents are of Chinese origin, and in 2020, more than 117,000 Chinese students with study permits for six months or more attended Canadian educational institutions.
+Strong people-to-people ties link Canada and China: over 1.8 million Canadian residents are of Chinese origin, and on December 31, 2023, more than 102,000 Chinese citizens held valid study permits for studying at a Canadian educational institution for six months or longer.
 Chinese is Canada’s third most spoken language after English and French, and immigrants born in China (including the Hong Kong Special Administrative Region) form one of the largest groups within Canada’s immigrant population.
-Growing tourism flows and ongoing cultural exchanges enrich bilateral linkages.
+Tourism flows and ongoing cultural exchanges enrich bilateral linkages.

 Trade relations

-The Canadian Trade Commissioner Service has identified significant commercial opportunities for Canadian companies in a number of key sectors that are well suited to Canadian capabilities and interests.
-These include: agriculture and agri-food, consumer products, automotive, clean technology, education, mining and energy, engineering, design and infrastructure services, health services and life sciences.
-In addition to these priority sectors, important opportunities for Canadian companies exist in aerospace innovative transportation, information and communication technologies, and tourism.
+China remains an important commercial market for Canadian businesses.
+The Canadian Trade Commissioner Service has identified commercial opportunities for Canadian companies in a number of key sectors.
+These include: agriculture and agri-food, consumer products, natural resources and energy, design and infrastructure services, and health services.

-Canada also proactively manages a strategic relationship with China on economic policy, trade policy, market access and regulatory cooperation, an effort supported in-country by a team of professionals drawn from Canadian federal departments and agencies, including Finance Canada, Agriculture and Agri-Food Canada, the Canadian Food Inspection Agency, the Canadian Border Services Agency, Innovation Science and Economic Development, and Natural Resources Canada.
+Canada also proactively manages a strategic relationship with China on economic policy, trade policy, and market access, an effort supported in-country by a team of professionals drawn from Canadian federal departments and agencies, including Global Affairs Canada, Finance Canada, Agriculture and Agri-Food Canada, the Canadian Food Inspection Agency, and the Canadian Border Services Agency.

 Related links